-Slips and Trips in the Street: A Guide to the Law
+Tripping Accidents: A General Guide to the Law

-If you injure yourself in the street because, for example, the pavement is defective or because there is a pothole in the road then the most likely defendant is the city council.
+If you suffer a tripping accident in the street because, for example, the pavement is defective or because there is a pothole in the road then the most likely defendant is the city council.

 Under a piece of law called the Highways Act, the council has got a responsibility to make sure that the roads and pavements under their control are safe for the people who use them.
 If they don’t carry out that responsibility properly then they may be liable for a compensation claim should someone be injured.

-For n accident claim to succeed the injured party would have to show that the defect which caused them to fall was serious enough that if it had been spotted by the council during an inspection they should have repaired it.
-The Courts have never clarified exactly how serious a defect has to be, but they usually work on the ‘one inch rule’ and ask is the defect greater than an inch?
+For an accident claim to succeed the injured party would have to show that the defect which caused them to fall was serious enough that if it had been spotted by the council during an inspection they should have repaired it.
+The courts have never clarified exactly how serious a defect has to be, but they usually work on the ‘one inch rule’, asking if the defect greater than an inch?
 If other people have fallen as a result of the same defect then that could also be classed as serious, regardless of size.

 If you can show the defect is serious then the next step is to prove that the council’s system of maintenance and inspection is at fault.
-If the council can show that they have taken all reasonable care to maintain the highway then they can rely upon what is called a section 58 defence; which refers to section 58 of the Highways Act.
+If the council can show that they have taken all reasonable care to maintain the highway then they are likely to have a good defence.

-Supportive evidence is very important in any accident claim but its especially significant in claims against the council.
+Supportive evidence is very important in any accident claim but its especially significant in tripping accident claims against the council.
 That is why we would advise anyone who has had an accident to:

-CONTACT US – We are expert personal injury solicitors.
-Our lawyers have experience of dealing with the local council in Swansea and more importantly of succeeding in claims against them.
+- CONTACT US – We are expert personal injury solicitors.
+Our lawyers have experience of dealing with tripping accidents including claims against Swansea Council.

-Swansea Council sent teams into wards to carry out outstanding repairs on a permanent basis.
-They also created a five man “hit squad” for specifically dealing with the most serious defects.
+They have sent teams of maintenance workers into wards to carry out outstanding repairs on a permanent basis.
+They have also created a “hit squad” of workers to specifically deal with the most serious defects.
 This team travel around Swansea, filling in potholes within the time allowed by the law.
 They also carry out road repairs which are of a better quality and intended to last 20 years rather than the usual 5.

-Swansea council has also targeted areas where they regard as “injury claims hotspots.”
+Swansea Council has also targeted areas they regard as “injury claims hotspots.”
 They had a particularly high number of claims being made in the Newton area, so they allocated resources to making sure that the area was repaired promptly.
 The number of accident claims reduced as a result.
-Swansea Council has also removed 1,500km of paving slabs and replacing these with tarmac.
+Swansea Council has also removed 1,500km of paving slabs, replacing these with tarmac.
 Again this is aimed to reduce the number of tripping claims.

 When we take on an accident claim against Swansea Council we make sure that we get all of the relevant paperwork and inspection documents from the Council.
 We look through these carefully to see if the council has done everything reasonable.
 When required we get a second opinion from a local Swansea barrister.
 Because they are local they know the area, know the council and will let us know exactly what they think about the system of inspection and the merits of the claim.
 We ensure that your claim is thoroughly investigated and do everything we can to make sure that you get the right result.
 If the Council hasn’t done its job then we will get our client’s the compensation they deserve.